Who is a refugee?

 The President of the United States.
 The number of refugees accepted to the United States each year is set by the President in consultation with Congress.

-While there were approximately 16.5 million refugees worldwide as of fiscal year (FY) 2016, the U.S. currently resettles just a small fraction of them.
-Less than 1 percent of the total number of displaced people on the world will ever be resettled to one of 36 current resettlement countries.
+While there were approximately 19.9 million refugees worldwide as of fiscal year (FY) 2017, the U.S. currently resettles just a small fraction of them.
+Less than 1 percent of the total number of displaced people on the world has been resettled to one of 37 current resettlement countries each year.
 In FY 2016, the U.S. admitted nearly 85,000 refugees, a number that declined to fewer than 54,000 refugees in FY 2017, the lowest number in a decade after President Trump reduced the cap on refugee admissions via executive order.
+In FY 2018, the president further reduced the refugee admission cap to 45,000, the lowest since the enactment of the Refugee Act of 1980.
+For 2019, the administration cut the number of admissions even more to 30,000.
+However, the cap represents the maximum number of refugees that may be resettled in a year and the Trump administration is unlikely to resettle anywhere close to 30,000 people in FY 2019.
+In FY2018, the administration failed to keep pace with the 3,750 refugees who would need to be resettled each month to reach the annual ceiling, resettling a total of less than a half of the annual admission number

 Where do refugees resettling in the U.S. come from?

 All around the world.
 The United States admits refugees from more than 60 countries all around the globe.
-In FY 2017, most of those admitted in came from Africa and Middle East, with the Democratic Republic of Congo, Iraq and Syria comprising the top three countries of origin.
+In FY 2018, U.S. refugees came mainly from Democratic Republic of Congo, Burma, Ukraine and Bhutan.

 Source: Refugee Processing Center